yojay11717/rkt/tests/README.md

 The build script has the following parameters:
 - `-c` - Run cleanup.
 Cleanup has two phases: *after build* and *after tests*.
 In the *after build* phase, this script removes artifacts from external dependencies (like kernel sources in the `kvm` flavor).
 In the  *after tests* phase, it removes `rkt` build artifacts and (if the build is running on CI or if the `-x` flag is used) it unmounts the remaining `rkt` mountpoints, removes unused `rkt` NICs and flushes the current state of IPAM IP reservation.
-- `-d` - Run build based on current state of local rkt repository instead of commited changes.
+- `-d` - Run build based on current state of local rkt repository instead of committed changes.
 - `-f` - Select flavor for rkt.
 You can choose only one from the following list: "`coreos`, `host`, `kvm`, `none`, `src`".
 - `-j` - Build without running unit and functional tests.
 Artifacts are available after build.
 - `-s` - Systemd version.
 You can choose `master` or a tag from the [systemd GitHub repository](https://github.com/systemd/systemd).